-TRUE Zero Waste certification rates how well facilities perform in minimizing their nonhazardous solid wastes and maximizing their efficiency in the use of resources.
+TRUE certification rates how well projects perform in minimizing their nonhazardous solid wastes and maximizing their efficiency in the use of resources.
 TRUE sets a high bar by going beyond diversion numbers and focusing on the upstream policies and practices that make true zero waste possible, in the built environment and beyond.
-With TRUE, your facility can achieve its zero waste goals, cutting your carbon footprint and supporting public health.
+With TRUE, your project can achieve its zero waste goals while cutting your carbon footprint and supporting public health.

-TRUE-certified spaces support sustainability because facilities that achieve certification send virtually no waste materials to landfills, incineration (waste-to-energy) or the environment.
-Pursuing certification helps facilities and organizations use fewer new raw materials, become more resource-efficient and improve their production processes and environmental prevention strategies.
+TRUE-certified spaces support sustainability because projects that achieve certification send virtually no waste materials to landfills, incineration (waste-to-energy) or the environment.
+Pursuing certification helps projects and organizations use fewer new raw materials, become more resource-efficient and improve their production processes and environmental prevention strategies.

-Implementing zero waste strategies also helps organizations or facilities improve their triple bottom line, and helps them turn waste into savings and additional income streams, as the reduction of waste also reduces costs.
-By closing the loop, these facilities and organizations are able to cut greenhouse gases, manage risk, reduce litter and pollution, reinvest resources locally, create jobs and add more value for their organization and community.
+Implementing zero waste strategies also helps organizations improve their triple bottom line and helps them turn waste into savings and additional income streams, as the reduction of waste also reduces costs.
+By closing the loop, these organizations are able to cut greenhouse gases, manage risk, reduce litter and pollution, reinvest resources locally, create jobs and add more value for their organization and community.

-Facilities achieve TRUE Zero Waste certification by meeting seven minimum program requirements and attaining at least 31 out of 81 credit points in the TRUE Zero Waste Rating System.
+Projects achieve TRUE certification by meeting seven minimum program requirements and attaining at least 31 out of 81 credit points in the TRUE Rating System.
 The number of credit points that a project earns determines the certification level it receives (Certified, Silver, Gold or Platinum).

 Steps to certification

 - Register your project with GBCI by providing basic project information and submitting payment for the registration and/or certification fee.
 Projects do not need to meet all the requirements, or be ready to be certified, to register.